ziiqoos/pn-todo-app/README.md

 ## Features
 The ready-to-use features are:
 - Add new Task.
-- Edit existing taks.
+- Edit existing tasks.
 - Delete Tasks.
 - Mark tasks as completed or uncomplete.
 - Filter tasks by status.
-- Filter Tasks by keywors.
+- Filter Tasks by keywords.

 ## Setup
 1. Clone the repository from Github, use command : (you can also download the zip file of the repo)